LoganDickon/FilterCheck/Mechanical/Component Models/readme.md

-# This folder contains the files necessary to 3D Print all FilterCheck components
+# This folder contains all "SolidWorks 3D CAD" files for the FilterCheck